-The decision of the Panel is final and, subject to the right of appeal on the grounds of and administrative error, no further correspondence will be entered into.
+The decision of the Panel is final and, subject to the right of appeal, no further correspondence will be entered into.
 Candidates cannot contest the outcome of the Panel on the grounds of academic judgement.
+If a Candidate wishes to pursue the matter further, they may consider submitting an appeal via the appeals process.
+Candidates who wish to make an appeal are advised to read the IFoA Appeals Policy.